Far-Right Extremists Wailing And Gnashing Their Teeth Over Chauvin Verdict

-Category: World Politics Hits: 3The online angst among white nationalists and other far-right extremists was neck-deep Tuesday following Derek Chauvin’s conviction for the murder of George Floyd.
+Category: World Politics Hits: 17The online angst among white nationalists and other far-right extremists was neck-deep Tuesday following Derek Chauvin’s conviction for the murder of George Floyd.
 “God help you if you’re a white male in this anti-white country,” wrote Andrew Torba, founder of the white nationalist-friendly chat site Gab, to his 3.2 million followers.
 Many of the reactions were collected by Chuck Tanner at the Institute for Research and Education on Human Rights, who noted that “the response across the far right and white nationalist movement demonstrated its base lack of compassion and lack of mooring in reality.”
 “Does anyone really see a way out except Civil War/secession?” asked Peter Brimelow, founder/publisher of the white-nationalist site VDare, on Twitter.
 Brimelow quote-tweeted an article he wrote in 2017 predicting that “it will come to blood.”
 Michelle Malkin, the so-called “Groyper mommy,” wrote on Telegram: “Chauvin was sacrificed.”
 Another Groyper figure, America First students head Jaden McNeil, chimed in: “He never stood a chance.”

 Read more https://crooksandliars.com/2021/04/derek-chauvin-right-wing-extremists